o2web/react-core/README.md

     [...]
 },
 ```
+* Create a symlink to package.json in the `src` folder of your app `ln -s package.json src/package.alias.json` (you can't access files outside the `src` folder from your app).
-* Add the CacheBuster component in the root component of your App (generally `src/app/components/App.js`) and send it the
+* In the root component of your App (generally `src/app/components/App.js`),
+  * Fetch the version from the `package.alias.json`,
+  * Add the CacheBuster component around your app code
+  * Send the current version to the CacheBuster as a props
+* The CacheBuster will now compare the current version, from `package.json`, which should be cached, and the current build version, from the `generate-build-version.js`, which should not be cached, because we fetch it asynchronously and browsers don't cache XHR requests.

 ## Advanced usage